-Then inspiration hit, and I sent an urgent message to the Zen Master, who had the restraint not to eat all of his portion in one sitting.
+Then inspiration hit, and I sent an urgent message to my friend, who had the restraint not to eat all of his portion in one sitting.
 Voila!
 The easiest picture I have ever created for this blog – it only took one quick email!
 It all seems too good to be true…but I’ll take it!

 So there you have it, the easiest dessert you will ever make!
 Just don’t tell anyone how crazily easy it is…let’s keep it our secret.Print